-Under the guidance of Rabbi Rosenthal, the leadership of Dr. Bill Friedel and Bill Sperling and participation of Howard Kaplan, TISMC, and the Tifereth Sisterhood spearheaded by Merle Lonstein, have embraced the tradition of Bikur Cholim by initiating a program to reach out to the homebound elderly of the Tifereth congregation.
+Under the leadership of Dr. Bill Friedel and Bill Sperling and participation of Howard Kaplan, TISMC, and the Tifereth Sisterhood spearheaded by Merle Lonstein, have embraced the tradition of Bikur Cholim by initiating a program to reach out to the homebound elderly of the Tifereth congregation.

 There are many reasons that contribute to an elderly person’s isolation.
 Physical weakness, illness, loss of vision and impaired hearing are common causes.
 The most common consequence is the elderly’s loss of contact with people once close and with social acquaintances.
 Often times friends have passed away and children and family are not available.
 The elderly may believe that their lives make no difference to anyone.